Leeds school collects £5,000 prize as it is named the winner of a national award for teaching excellence

 The department’s passion and energy has led to a significant number of pupils participating in voluntary Saturday mathematics sessions.

-Carolyn Roberts, Co-Director, the PTI said: “The PTI is delighted to announce the Mathematics Department at Leeds West School as the winner of the respected Bernice McCabe Award.
+Carolyn Roberts, Co-Director, the PTI said: “The PTI is delighted to announce the Mathematics Department at Leeds West Academy as the winner of the respected Bernice McCabe Award.

 "Schools up and down the country have tirelessly supported their students during the pandemic in making sure they have received the highest standard of subject teaching from beginning to end."